The Begonia darthvaderiana plant is named after Darth Vader. Yes, it’s named after Darth Vader.

 This Begonia plant is one of our favorites.
 It brings beauty into any room.
 The flowers are a pastel yellow with pink edges.

 This Begonia rex doesn’t create leaves.
 But it does create the prettiest spiky leaves.
 These leaves are pink on the inside with a cool green edging.

 Some plant pests gravitate towards the Begonia darthvaderiana plant.
 But don’t panic.
 These plant pests are easy to rid your plant of.

 Spider mites are one big plant pest that loves Begonia plants.
 Spider mites are arachnids.
 They have eight legs and look like small spiders.
 They can be hard to see with the naked eye.

-To check if you have a spider mite infestation, place a piece of white paper under the plant.
+Place a piece of white paper under the plant to check if you have a spider mite infestation.
 Gently shake the plant.
 The spider mites will drop onto the paper.
 They’ll look like tiny little black dots.

 Spider mites feed off the sap from inside your plant.
 This sap has important cells.
 These cells carry both nutrients and hydration to the rest of the plant.
 This aids in the photosynthesis process.

 These plant pests can damage over ten cells in a minute.
 And they multiply fast.
 So, you want to treat a spider mite infestation right away.
 Or your plant will pay.

 Whiteflies are another common plant pest for the Begonia darthvaderiana plant.
 This plant pest has wings.